Table of Contents

 Discretionary Items

-Discretionary expenses are those incurred by the business that primarily benefits the owner personally.
-Owners often expense these items for tax benefits but add them back into earnings for valuation and sale purposes.
+Discretionary expenses are those incurred by the business primarily to benefit the owner personally.
+These might be tax-deductible but are typically added back to earnings for valuation purposes.

 Common discretionary expenses include: